nencarc-digital/nenarc.digital/_sources/docs/index.md

 To upload the updated folder to the GitHub repository, several commands are needed.

 The first of which is the 'add' command.
-This command adds all new and changed giles to the staging area.
+This command adds all new and changed files to the staging area.

 ```{code-cell} ipython3
 git add --all